Exploring the space of graphs with fixed discrete curvatures: Approximate graph reconstruction from curvatures

 Figure \ref{fig:loss_evolution_celegans} illustrates the evolution of the curvature sequences throughout the algorithm.
-It shows the histogram of the target sequence $\mathcal{C}^\star$ and some curvature sequences $\mathcal{C}(G_t)$ during the algorithm; note the good convergence of the final curvature sequence $\mathcal{C}(G_T)$.
+It shows the histogram of the target sequence $\mathcal{C}^\star$ on the top left and an example of the evolution of the loss function with respect to the number of accepted mutations on the bottom left.
+The label A denotes the initial unmutated random graph $G_0$ as explained above in the \emph{Initialization} step.
+The label D denotes the final mutated graph obtained after $T=\num{2e6}$ total iterations, of which $\num{16e4}$ mutations were accepted.
+The respective curvature histograms from A to D are shown in the blue box on the right side of the figure.
+With respect to the target curvature sequence, the MSE evolves from the random starting configuration A with $\text{MSE}_{\text{A}} \approx 8469$, over B and C with $\text{MSE}_{\text{B}} \approx 6269$, and $\text{MSE}_{\text{C}} \approx 437$, to the final evolved configuration with $\text{MSE}_{\text{D}} \approx 0.29$.
+We note the good convergence of the final curvature sequence $\mathcal{C}(G_T)$.

 While this methodology is applicable to any choice of discrete curvature, we focus on Forman--Ricci and augmented Forman--Ricci curvature for computational reasons in our experiments.
 We found that the algorithm still converges for Ollivier--Ricci curvature and resistance curvature target sequences, but with prohibitively long computation times. \sisetup{tight-spacing=true}